Skip to content

 The financial argument for self-hosting is straightforward.
 Here is what Dify Cloud costs versus running your own instance:

-Dify Cloud pricing (as of April 2026)
+Dify Cloud pricing (re-checked July 29, 2026)

 Plan Monthly price Message credits Team members Knowledge storage